Kitchen Divas

 • Cover and cook on low, until beef is cooked and tender, 6-8 hours.
 Discard bay leaves.

-• Remove beef on to plate and remove the strings if any.
-Set aside to rest.
+• Remove beef on to plate and set aside to rest.

 • In bowl whisk flour with ⅓ cup water.

-• Remove juices and add to saucepan.
-Cover and whisk on medium high until simmering for about 20 minutes or until sauce thickens to your desired consistency.
+• Remove juices and add to saucepan with flour mixture.
+Whisk on medium high until simmering for about 20 minutes or until sauce thickens to your desired consistency.
 Add parsley.
 Taste gravy and add sugar if necessary.

-• Serve with gravy and noodles or mashed potatoes.
+• Slice beef.
+Serve with gravy and noodles or mashed potatoes.
 Enjoy every bite!

 Notes